 Don’t Settle for a Lowball Offer

 If the insurance adjuster makes an offer that is below your minimum settlement number, don’t take it right away.
 Request that the adjuster explain the reasoning behind their offer amount, and make sure to write down the information they give you.
-This way, when you respond to the offer (which you should do in writing), you can argue against any reasoning that seems incorrect or unfair.
+This way, when responding to the offer (in writing), you can argue against any reasoning that seems incorrect or unfair.
 Some of the adjustor’s reasons may be legitimate, and if this is the case, it is okay to accept some of them while arguing against others.
 At this point, write them a counteroffer letter explaining your reasoning.
 Hopefully this will sway the adjustor toward a more favorable offer.

 Know How to Negotiate

-When trying to get a fair settlement, it never hurts to negotiate, and it will often turn out in your favor.
-With a bit of negotiating, you may be able to get the settlement amount in the ballpark of what you’re looking for.
+When trying to receive a fair settlement, it never hurts to negotiate.
+Often it will turn out in your favor.
+With a bit of negotiating, you may be able to get the settlement amount closer to what you’re looking for.
 But you’ll have to argue with specifics in order to influence the adjustor.

 Whether you are updating your demand letter or speaking on the phone to the adjuster, make sure you refer to and emphasize the specifics of your case as much as possible.
 Adjusters deal with many people each day, and may not recall the important details that could move the needle in your favor.
 Refer them to the photos you sent of your damaged vehicle or your injuries.
 Remind them that the other driver was talking on their phone at the time of the accident.
 In addition, don’t hold back in regard to how the accident has affected your life.
 If you are no longer able to do an activity you used to love due to your injuries, or you have been unable to work, care for your children, or have experienced other difficulties, remind them of this.